Szwederowo district, Bydgoszcz: Monumental cross (1935)

 In 1935, a 7.5 m high monumental cross with the figure of a larger-than-normal crucified Jesus Christ was erected on the place facing the bathing house.
 It was the work of a local sculptor, Teodor Gajewski.
 The latter also co-created in 1932, the Statue of the Sacred Heart of Jesus: a copy stands today in Seminaryjna Street.

 The blessing of the cross by Father Jan Konopczyński happened on May 3, 1935.

 In the first weeks of Nazi occupation, the monument was demolished by the Germans.
 In 1992, on the initiative of the parish of Our Lady of Perpetual Help and the Association of Szwederowo's friends (Koło Miłośników Szwederowa), the monument has been rebuilt.
-A fragment of the original sculpture -the head in a crown of thorns- saved from destruction during WWII by the inhabitants, has been incorporated back.
+A fragment of the original sculpture -the head in a crown of thorns- saved from destruction during WWII by Stefan Kuś, has been incorporated back.
 On September 1, 1992, the new cross has been consecrated by the archbishop of Gniezno and primate of Poland Henryk Muszyński.